© Crown copyright 2019

 We have developed more detailed case studies on some of the existing makerspaces:

-Please contact us on firstname.lastname@example.org if you’re setting up a makerspace in your library.
+Please contact us on firstname.lastname@example.org if you’re setting up a makerspace in your library and would like more information or to be included on this page.

 - Barking Learning Centre which hosts the library and DigiLab